confluentinc/cp-demo/README.md

 Streams monitoring in Control Center can highlight consumers that are under consuming some messages.
 This may happen intentionally when consumers stop and restart and operators change the consumer offsets to the latest offset.
 This avoids delay processing messages that were produced while the consumers were stopped, especially when they care about real-time.
 This may also happen unintentionally if a consumer is offline for longer than the log retention period, or if a producer is configured for `acks=0` and a broker suddenly fails before having a chance to replicate data to other brokers.
 To simulate under consumption, we will use Kafka's consumer offset reset tool to set the offset of the consumer group `app` to the latest offset, thereby skipping messages that will never be read.

-1. Click on Data Streams, and "View Details" for the consumer group `app`.
+1. Click on Data Streams, and `View Details` for the consumer group `app`.
 Click on the blue circle on the consumption line on the left to verify there are two consumers `consumer_app_1` and `consumer_app_2`, that were created in an earlier section.
 If these two consumers are not running and were never started, start them as described in the section [consumer rebalances](#consumer-rebalances).

 	<img src="images/verify_two_consumers.png" width="400" align="center">